gpitt71/gemact-code/README.md

 Methods for Actuarial Sciences and Finance 2022, and at the Actuarial Colloquia 2022, in the ASTIN section.

-We want to especially thank the students in Statistica per le assicurazioni, M.Sc. in Economia e Finanza, at the Università Milano-Bicocca for having tested the package.
+We want to especially thank the students in Statistica per le assicurazioni, M.Sc. in Economia e Finanza, at the University of Milano-Bicocca for having tested the package.